LeoRoma/CV/README.md

 ## Achievements
-Winner of Global Sushi Challange UK 2015 representing Kouzu Restaurant, after went to Tokyo, Japan to represent UK in the Grand Final.
-(See link: http://dialogueagency.com/xia-jia-tian-from-kouzu-crowned-the-uks-top-sushi-chef/)
+Winner of Global Sushi Challange UK 2015 representing Kouzu Restaurant, after went to Tokyo, Japan to represent UK in the Grand Final. ([See link](http://dialogueagency.com/xia-jia-tian-from-kouzu-crowned-the-uks-top-sushi-chef/))

 In 2010 won a scholarship from the University La Sapienza to study abroad at the Beijing Foreign Studies University for 3 months to improve Chinese language skills.